tinestaric/tinestaric.github.io/source/_posts/2024-07-10-conference-recap-24.md

 Before I ever started doing conference sessions, I talked with one of the **greats in our industry** about just how much time it takes them to prepare sessions.
 The answer was 50 - 100 hours depending on the session.
 That made me realize from the beginning that **great content and great delivery take time**, and I’m more than willing to put that time in. **It all becomes worth it** when people reach out after the session, or when ratings and comments come in.

 I delivered a total of ***12 sessions*** at these events with an average **speaker rating of 4.92/5** and a **content rating of 4.76/5** out of roughly 200 ratings.
-If you’re ever sitting in a conference, I’d invite you to **leave a rating and a comment**.
-If you liked it, the **good comments stay with us like a long-lasting applause**.
+If you’re ever sitting in a conference session, I want you to **leave a rating and a comment**.
+If you liked it, the **good comments stay with the speaker like a long-lasting applause**.
 If you think there’s something to improve, comment as well.
-I believe my session at BC Tech Days turned out very well mainly **because I received constructive feedback** on previous events.
+I believe my session at BC Tech Days turned out as well as it did mainly **because I received constructive feedback** on previous events.
 That’s how I knew what content the audience was missing, that I should interact with them more, or that everyone likes memes, and I should include more. :P

 <hr>